charitygamble/horror/books/2022-10-30-the-zombie-stories-of-h-p-lovecraft.md

 </section>

-<﻿blockquote>I received this book for free from NetGalley in exchange for an honest review.
-This does not affect my opinion of the book or the content of my review.</blockquote>
+> I received this book for free from NetGalley in exchange for an honest review.
+This does not affect my opinion of the book or the content of my review.

 When I think of zombies, I think of undead beings who stagger around, moaning and groaning, and looking to consume human (or non-human) flesh and/or brains.
 I think Night of the Living Dead, The Walking Dead, etc..
 What I don’t think of, are scientific reanimations of corpses, black magic being used to take over others’ bodies, or any of the other things that happened in this book.